 Vice President, Research, Policy, & Advocacy Phone: 202-478-4501 email@example.com

-Rodriguez’s research focuses on equity and access to high-quality education and educators.
+Jackie’s research focuses on providing all students equity and access to high-quality education and educators.
 Her book, Special Education Law and Policy: From Foundation to Application, focuses ensuring educators and advocates are prepared to support students with disabilities in our nation’s schools.
 She’s written and presented on topics including culturally responsive teaching practices, simulation to support teacher preparation, STEM education for diverse exceptional learners, inclusive education for displaced and refugee exceptional learners, and bridging education policy to practice.
-Rodriguez’s research in the area of education in emergencies and conflict is focused on displaced/refugee students with disabilities.
-Rodriguez served on High Leverage Practices Writing team supported by the Council of Exceptional Children (CEC) and the CEEDAR Center.
-She serves on several editorial boards and was a McKnight Doctoral Fellow.
+Jackie served on the High Leverage Practices Writing team supported by the Council of Exceptional Children (CEC) and the CEEDAR Center.
+Jackie’s research in the area of education in emergencies and conflict is focused on displaced/refugee students with disabilities.

-Rodriguez is active in state, national, and international professional organizations where she supports increased access for students with exceptionalities and student veterans to institutes of higher education, high-quality teacher preparation, and meaningful policies to support diverse and exceptional learners.
-Rodriguez served as policy and advocacy chair for the Teacher Education Division of CEC, secretary to the Higher Education Consortium for Special Education, the State of Virginia’s Advisory Committee for Disability Access to Higher Education, and the Division for International Special Needs Education and Services.
+Jackie is active in state, national, and international professional organizations where she supports increased access for students with exceptionalities and student veterans to institutes of higher education, high-quality teacher preparation, and meaningful policies to support diverse and exceptional learners.
+Rodriguez has served on the Boards of the Teacher Education Division of CEC, the Higher Education Consortium for Special Education, the State of Virginia’s Advisory Committee for Disability Access to Higher Education, and the Division for International Special Needs Education and Services.
 She continues to serve on several editorial boards.